-There are four components to your grade: two exams (50%), your fifteen best quizzes (30%), a book review (20%), and extra credit for blogging at one of several designated blogs (2%).
+There are four components to your grade: two exams (50%), your fifteen best quizzes (30%), a book review (20%), and extra credit.

-The first exam (Monday, June 18) and the final comprehensive exam (Monday, July 2) are each worth 25%.
+The first exam (Tuesday, June 18) and the final comprehensive exam (Wednesday, July 3) are each worth 25%.
 Both exams consist very largely, if not entirely, of multiple choice questions.